eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/accept-header/get-todos-406.md

 description: How to solve API challenge GET todos Invalid Accept 406 to GET the todos with an unsupported accept header present which generates a 406 error response.
 ---

-How to complete the challenge `GET /todos (406)` to send a GET request for all todos but passing in an 'accept' format that the system does not support.
+# How to complete the challenge `GET /todos (406)`

+Some APIs will report an error when asked for a return format that they do not support.
+Other APIs will respond with a default.
+The API Challenges will respond with a `406` status code.
+We can test for this by sending a GET request for all todos but pass in an 'accept' format that the system does not support.

 ## 	GET /todos (406)